 Other dental health and aesthetic dentistry treatments include tooth whitening, root canals, dental fillings, dental inlays, dental onlays, and dental contouring (enameloplasty, or shaping of the tooth enamel).

-Gummy Smile Surgery: The aim of a gum lift is to restructure excessive or uneven gum tissue surrounding your teeth, so your gums are symmetrical and in proportion to your smile, rather than having a ‘gummy smile.’
+Gummy Smile Surgery: A gum lift aims to restructure excessive or uneven gum tissue surrounding your teeth, so your gums are symmetrical and in proportion to your smile, rather than having a ‘gummy smile.’

 Who is a Good Candidate for Dental Treatments?